Reigenleif/Reigenleif/README.md

-- 👋 Hi, I’m Alip
+Hi, I’m Alif Amirudin

--
-- 👀 I’m interested in
+I’m interested in web developement and data science (also solidworks, sometimes when bored).

--
-- 🌱 I’m currently learning ...
+I’m currently learning React, Node, Next, and Python

-- 💞️ I’m looking to collaborate on ...

-- 📫 How to reach me ...

 <!---